ZhouJie00/CP3407_Group9_ZhouJie/user_stories/user_story_17_Register.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# Title: Two Factor Authentication
+# Title: Register

-Users can leave stars for a product.
+Users register an account.

 ## Priority: 50